bbauska/Anti-Project-2025/README.md

 <ul style="list-style-type:none;">
   <li>● Seek to refocus the Federal Highway Administration on maintaining and improving the highway system.</li>
   <li>● Remove or reform rules and regulations that hamper state governments.</li>
-  <li>● Reduce the amount of federal involvement in local infrastructure decisions.
+  <li>● Reduce the amount of federal involvement in local infrastructure decisions.<br>
     [Department of Transportation, Project 2025, accessed 6/24/24]</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->